stripe-archive/jquery.payment/README.md

 * Restricts input to numbers
 * Limits to 16 numbers
 * American Express formatting support
-* Adds a class of the card type (i.e. visa) to the input
+* Adds a class of the card type (i.e. 'visa') to the input

 Example: